-Xerostomia is a medical term used for dry mouth due to lack of saliva; there is not enough saliva to keep the mouth wet or there is reduced or absent saliva flow.
+Xerostomia is a medical term meaning dry mouth due to lack of saliva; individuals with xerostomia don't have enough saliva to keep the mouth wet - there is reduced or absent saliva flow.

-The condition is also informally known as pasties, cottonmouth, drooth, doughmouth or des (from desert).
-It is usually a subjective complaint - the patient complains about it and subsequently sees the doctor.
+The condition is also informally known as pasties, cottonmouth, drooth, doughmouth, or des (from desert).

 Fast facts on xerostomia